Want to start reading immediately? Get a FREE ebook with your print copy when you select the "bundle" option. T+Cs apply.

 Curiously, all of this can be done without AI being conscious or comprehending what it does.

 AI is competence without comprehension.
 It may beat you at chess, GO, poker and many other tasks, but it doesn’t know it has won.
-It is an idiot savant, brilliant at narrow, precision tasks, hopeless as an all-rounder… and teachers are all-rounders.

 So, what specific tasks in teaching and learning can use AI?